katiehuangx/Transition-into-Data-Analytics/README.md

 Hello, I'm Katie! 🙋🏻‍♀️

-This is my personal experience based on my study style.
+Sharing this based on my personal experience and study style.

 **📕 My Study Style**
 - I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.